- This event has passed.

 Dr. Tricia Peone

 Did seventeenth-century puritans really hate holiday fun, or are they misunderstood?
-In this talk and collections tour, Dr. Tricia Peone will examine rare manuscripts and books in the CLA’s collection and learn how Christmas was celebrated (and not celebrated) in early New England.
-Join us to learn more about Christmas in seventeenth-century New England and the evolution of the holiday into the one we know today.
+In this talk and collections tour, Dr. Tricia Peone examined rare manuscripts and books in the CLA’s collection and discussed how Christmas was celebrated (and not celebrated) in early New England.
+Attendees learned more about Christmas in seventeenth-century New England and the evolution of the holiday into the one we know today.

 SPEAKER BIO